Your First Project

 Finally, we add our blurb in the Content section of the form.
 Here, we fill out the Subject, Author, Date, Summary, Image and Section, which contains the content of our article.

-Here’s the site, with our newly created article in the featured section.
+Here’s the project, with our newly created article in the featured section.

 You can add more pages or modify/remove the existing pages from the blueprint, depending on your needs.
 To remove or edit an existing page, navigate to the location of the article you want to edit/remove.
 Right click on it, then select the action you would like to do on the page.